 We discuss the application of optimal transport theory to information thermodynamics.
-This theory is employed to analyze the optimality of information processing in information thermodynamicss~\cite{nakazato2021geometrical,fujimoto2024game,nagase2024thermodynamically,kamijima2024optimal,kamijima2025finite} and to derive the finite-time Landauer principle~\cite{nakazato2021geometrical,van2023thermodynamic}.
-While the $2$-Wasserstein distance is typically employed in information thermodynamics for Langevin systems~\cite{nakazato2021geometrical,kamijima2024optimal}, the 1-Wasserstein distance is mainly used for one of Markov jump processes~\cite{kamijima2025finite,nagase2024thermodynamically,nagase2025thermodynamic}.
+This theory is employed to analyze minimal dissipation of information processing in information thermodynamics~\cite{nakazato2021geometrical,fujimoto2024game,nagase2024thermodynamically,kamijima2024optimal,kamijima2025finite} and to derive the finite-time Landauer principle~\cite{nakazato2021geometrical,van2023thermodynamic}.
+Because the problem of minimal dissipation depends on what is fixed and how optimization is performed~\cite{nagayama2025infinite,mulder2025bit}, various approaches are possible to formulate the problem of minimal dissipation.
+For example, while the $2$-Wasserstein distance is typically employed in information thermodynamics for Langevin systems~\cite{nakazato2021geometrical,kamijima2024optimal}, the 1-Wasserstein distance is mainly used for Markov jump processes~\cite{kamijima2025finite,nagase2024thermodynamically,nagase2025thermodynamic}.
 Although this use of the 1-Wasserstein distance simplifies the analysis, it has some drawbacks.
-The 1-Wasserstein distance does not clearly relate to housekeeping and excess EPRs, and it requires the treatment of activity, which is a kinetic quantity.
-Our extension of the $2$-Wasserstein distance to the subsystems of Markov jump processes will enable us to derive thermodynamic trade-off relations and analyze the optimality of the information heat engine as in the Langevin systems.
+The 1-Wasserstein distance is not directly related to housekeeping and excess EPRs, and it requires the treatment of activity, which is a kinetic quantity.
+Our extension of the $2$-Wasserstein distance to the subsystems of Markov jump processes allows us to derive thermodynamic trade-off relations and analyze the optimality of information heat engines, as in the Langevin systems.
 It also naturally connects to the housekeeping-excess decomposition in information flow.
 It would be interesting to compare our generalization of the $2$-Wasserstein distance with a variant of the 1-Wasserstein distance that focuses on subsystems~\cite{kamijima2025finite,nagase2024thermodynamically,nagase2025thermodynamic}.